Learn more here about getting a certificate of rehabilitation and pardon in California under Penal Code 4852 with the team at the Simmrin Law Group.

 The court may only grant individuals a COR after they have been living in California for a significant amount of time.
 Individuals should also be working seriously on their rehabilitation for the long term.
 The time frame for a COR application varies based on the underlying charge.
 Consider the following charges and how they apply to COR applications.

-Sex Crimes that Require Registering as a Sex Offender
+Sex Crimes That Require Registering as a Sex Offender

-Individuals have to wait 10 years before requesting a COR for these crimes.
+Individuals have to wait ten years before requesting a COR for these crimes.
 They must also have lived in California for a period of at least five years.
 They must also have spent an additional five years in rehabilitation.
-Not all sex crimes are covered by this regulation.
-For example, this does not apply to:

 - Certain charges for child pornography